A responsive design responds to different display sizes by changing the size and layout depending on the device.

 If a user launches your mobile website and doesn’t see what he is looking for or gets frustrated, there’s a 61% chance they will leave your website and go to another website (according to Google’s Think Insights on device).

-As per the surveys it shows a positive experience with responsive website a user is 67% more likely to visit and buy a product or use a service from the website.
+As per the surveys, it shows a positive experience with a responsive website a user is 67% more likely to visit and buy a product or use a service from the website.